 The RAIC and the Association of Consulting Engineering Companies-Canada (ACEC) met recently with senior management of Brookfield Global Integrated Solutions (BGIS) to discuss concerns with the firm’s procurement and contracting practices.

 BGIS is a real property service provider for the federal Department of Public Services and Procurement (PSPC).
 As the holder of the RP-1 Contracts, BGIS provides ongoing support for most federal, Crown-owned assets and leased space administered by PSPC as well as assets of other government departments.

 Nine members of the BGIS management team attended the February 14 meeting in Ottawa.
 Interim Executive Director Bruce Lorimer, FRAIC, and Don Ardiel, MRAIC, RAIC Director of Practice represented the RAIC.
 On behalf of ACEC, President and CEO John Gamble and volunteer Andrew Lawton were also in attendance.

 They discussed the following issues:

-· Public safety and engagement of non-professionals to do work with requires architects or engineers;
+- Public safety and engagement of non-professionals to do work which requires architects or engineers;

 “BGIS was responsive and positive,” says Mr. Lorimer.
 “They appreciated our input and will be looking into these items and taking appropriate actions.”